Spark-Liang/NoteBook/LOMA/290/ch11 - Product Distribution.md

     - **unfair sales preactice**

-      - **churing** : to induce the customer to place the product multi-times to earn the first-year commission.
+      - **churing** : to induce the customer to replace the product multi-times to earn the first-year commission.

       - **twisting** : misrepresent the feature of policy